How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 Causes severe inconvenience.

-In addition to the rash, other symptoms are present: fatigue, fever, changes in urine or stool.
+In addition to the rash, other symptoms include fatigue, fever, and changes in urine or stool.

-One form of allergy.
-It is also sometimes called urticaria due to its similarity to a rash from a nettle burn.
+One of the forms of allergies.
+It is also sometimes called urticaria due to its similarity to the rash from a nettle burn.
 There are acute (up to 30 days) and chronic (more than 30 days).

-Most often it manifests itself in the form of a small red rash, less often - in the form of blisters.
+Most often it appears as a small red rash, less often as blisters.

-In any case, a doctor's consultation is necessary, especially if the rash and itching do not go away within a few days.
+In any case, you should consult a doctor, especially if the rash and itching do not go away within a few days.

 Itching with a rash is often a sign of an infectious disease.

-And he will make a diagnosis by the appearance of the rash and prescribe treatment.
+And he appearance rash will diagnose and prescribe treatment.

-• If, after taking the medicine, a rash appears and you feel very unwell, itchy.
+• If after taking the medicine a rash appears and you feel very unwell and itchy.

-• If, after the appearance of itchy acne, the temperature rises.
+• If after the appearance of itchy pimples the temperature rises.

 • If the usual red rash has turned into blisters or blisters that itch unbearably.

-• If the same acne appeared in another member of your family.
+• If another member of your family has the same acne.

-• If the rash has an irregular shape in the form of hemorrhages, spreads to the legs and buttocks, accompanied by high fever.
-These are signs of a formidable disease - meningitis.
+• If the rash has irregular shape in the form of hemorrhages, spreads to the legs and buttocks, accompanied by high fever.
+These are signs of a terrible disease - meningitis.

-• If the rash appears for no apparent reason, you feel severe itching that prevents you from leading a normal life.
+• If the rash appears completely without visible reasons, you feel severe itching, which prevents you from leading a normal lifestyle.

-Rashes are often a sign of the development of inflammatory processes, the formation of pathologies, indicate that viruses or infections have entered the human body.
-Localization can occur on any part of the body, limbs, face, and even on the head under the hairline.
+Rashes are often a sign of development inflammatory processes, the formation of pathologies indicate that viruses or infections have entered the human body.
+Localization can occur on any part of the body, limbs, face and even on the head under the hairline.

-The rash, which appears on the body of an adult, itches, which causes a lot of inconvenience and causes hostile attitude of others.
-The nature of the rashes is infectious and non-infectious.
+When a rash appears on the body of an adult, it itches, which causes a lot of inconvenience and causes hostility from others.
+The nature of the rash can be infectious or non-infectious.

-The condition of the skin indicates the quality of the work of internal organs and systems.
-There are many reasons for the appearance of signs of the disease on the skin.
+State skin speaks about the quality of work of internal organs and systems.
+There are many reasons for the appearance of signs of disease on the skin.

 The rash appears when: